matheuristic/plan9port-config/README.md

 - `plan9port-mac-noquotemap.patch`: Remove the remapping of chars `` ` `` and `'` to `‘` and `’` in macOS `fontsrv`.
+- `plan9port-x11-shiftpressbutton1.patch`: `Shift` sends Button1
+  while a mouse button is depressed on X11 systems.
+This allows for 2-1 chords on non-macOS laptops without an external mouse.

 ### Compiling plan9port